JHAvrick/mxflow/readme.md

-# MXflow
+# MXFlow

-This project is a proof-of-concept for a node-graph editor in vanilla TypeScript with component-based framework integrations in mind.
-This is really just a showcase and is not intended or sufficient for production use cases.
+This project is a proof-of-concept node-graph editor written in vanilla TypeScript.
+This is really just a showcase and is not intended, or sufficient, for production use.
+This project was written with component framework integration in mind.

 [Try the Demo](https://jhavrick.github.io/mxflow/) \
 [GIF Previews](#previews) \